Why Are DAS System Prices Presented As Ranges Instead of Fixed Costs?

 The distance required for technicians and equipment to travel to the installation site can impact costs due to transportation expenses and the time needed for installation.

 The size of the building affects the scale of the DAS installation.
 Larger buildings will always require more antennas, cables, and equipment, resulting in higher costs.
-Besides the obvious need for more antennas and cables, for every 250,000 sq ft your building contains, more infrastructure components are needed to support those antennas and cables, spiking costs for every 250,000 sq ft area.
+Besides the obvious need for more antennas and cables, more infrastructure components are needed to support those antennas and cables for every 250,000 sq ft of your building, spiking costs for every 250,000 sq ft area.

 Different building types, such as residential, commercial, or industrial, may have unique RF challenges and infrastructure requirements.
 Complex internal RF environments, such as buildings with dense structures or high interference, may require additional equipment and customization, impacting costs.